Landlord insurance for rental properties

 - Your selected Basic Excess – the higher the Basic Excess you choose, the lower your premium

-- If you choose to add the Rental Default by Tenant option to your policy, an additional premium applies
+- If you choose to add the Rental Default by Tenant option to your policy, an additional premium applies.

 Consider your excess

-“If you choose a higher voluntary excess, it may help to bring down the cost of your insurance premiums, because it means the customer is contributing more towards the cost of the claim if they need to make one,” explains Arron Mann, QBE General Manager of Short Tail Claims.
+If you choose a higher excess, it may help to bring down the cost of your insurance premiums, because it means the customer is contributing more towards the cost of the claim if they need to make one.

 Consider tax deductions

-As a property owner you may be eligible for tax deductions.
+As a rental property owner you may be eligible for tax deductions.
 The Australian Taxation Office (ATO) website offers some helpful information.

 Is it compulsory to have landlord insurance?